 We work with independent market research agencies to conduct research among consumers of all communications services, and with specialist suppliers in areas such as gathering data on the fixed-line and mobile broadband speeds that consumers actually receive.

-We have a number of regular, recurring tracker surveys that are run once a year, or more often, to provide us with time-series data of consumers’ behaviour and attitudes in relation to communications devices and services.
+We have a number of regular, recurring tracker surveys that are run once a year or more often, to provide us with time-series data about consumers’ behaviour and attitudes in relation to communications devices and services.
 The tracker surveys feed in to a wide variety of Ofcom’s publications and projects, and all the data releases can be seen in the statistical release calendar , and in Ofcom’s open data portal.

 Our annual publications such as the Communications Market Report, the ICMR, the Connected Nations report and our media literacy reports, use data collected from our tracker surveys, as well as data that we collect directly from broadcasters and telecoms operators as part of our regulatory duties, and third-party data that we buy from specialist providers.